 After a comprehensive education in Wiltshire, I came to Cambridge to study French and German at New Hall (now Murray Edwards College), where I did my BA, MPhil in European Literature, and PhD on the Vulgate Cycle, a long thirteenth century prose narrative about King Arthur, the knights of the Round Table, and the Holy Grail.
 I have taught in the universities of Cambridge and Oxford.
-I joined St Catharine's in 2006, and I have been Senior Tutor since August 2018.
+I joined St Catharine's in 2006, and I was Senior Tutor between August 2018 and March 2020.

 - Transforming Tales: Rewriting Metamorphosis in Medieval French Literature (Oxford: Oxford University Press, 2015).

 - Knowing Poetry in France: From the Rose to the Rhétoriqueurs, by Sarah Kay and Adrian Armstrong, with the participation of Rebecca Dixon, Miranda Griffin, Sylvia Huot, Francesca Nicholson and Finn Sinclair (Ithaca and London: Cornell UP, 2011).

 - The Object and the Cause in the Vulgate Cycle, (Oxford: Legenda, 2005).